hecabre/SortedFiles/README.md

   <h2>What is sorted files?</h2>
   <p>Sorted Files is an application to sort the files in the download folder using the extension of their files. <br/>
     The application will create a folder on your desktop with the files that have the extensions that you have written. <br/>
-    Use sqlite to save the extensions you have written before,
+    Use sqlite to save the extensions you have written before </p>
     <hr />
     <h2>IMPORTANT! <br /> </h2>
     <h3>FOR EACH TIME YOU USE THE APPLICATION YOU WILL HAVE TO WRITE A DIFFERENT FOLDER NAME WHERE THE FILES WILL BE SAVED, IT IS NOT NECESSARY TO CREATE A FOLDER BEFORE         USING THE APPLICATION BECAUSE IF THE FOLDER DOES NOT EXIST THE APPLICATION WILL CREATE IT </h3>
     <hr />
 </section>
 <section>
 <h2> How to add extensions? <h2/>
   <p>If you want to add extensions to the application you only need to type the name of the extensions, without the point at the start</p>